 Founded in 1869 as Augsburg Seminary, Augsburg College is a selective liberal arts institution of the Evangelical Lutheran Church situated in Minneapolis, Minnesota.
-The institute moved to Minneapolis in 1872.
-In 1921, the women students were first admitted to the college.
-It was officially named Augsburg College and Theological Seminary in 1942.
-The campus boasts a dynamic mixed bag of cultures, races, identities, religions, and ways of thinking.
+In 1921, female students were first admitted to the college and it was officially named in 1942.
+The institute moved to the city of Minneapolis in 1872 and today, the campus boasts a dynamic mix of cultures, races, identities, and ways of thinking.

 Academics